 Potty training started with such good intentions.
 You put up a sticker chart.
 Stuffed a reward jar with ideas.
 Bought all the potty training books you could find and got a toddler seat.

 Your toddler was responding as well as could be expected.
-Sure, he experienced the occasional accident, but he was getting the hang of letting you know when he had to go poo.
-If you weren’t out of the woods yet, it at least seemed like there was a light flickering through the leaves.
+Sure, he experienced the occasional accident, but he was getting the hang of letting you know when he had to go poop.
+If you weren’t out of the woods yet, it sure seemed like there was a light flickering through the leaves.

-And just like that, your toddler balked.
-Pitched a tantrum and told you he wanted to wear diapers again.
+But just like that, your toddler balked.
+Pitched a tantrum and insisted he wants to wear diapers again.

-It can seem like all your efforts were for naught, all your progress flushed down the drain.
+It can seem like all your efforts were for nothing, all your progress flushed down the drain.
+Is potty training supposed to be this hard? you wonder.
 Trust us, it’s not.
-But it is time to step back and patiently reassess what’s going on.
+But it may be time to step back and patiently reassess what’s happening.

-First of all, it’s normal for potty training progress to resemble a series of bunny hills – up and down – rather than a relaxing gondola ride up the slope.
+First of all, it’s normal for potty training progress to resemble a series of small hills – up and down – rather than a smooth ride.

-Assuming there isn’t a medical reason that your toddler is regressing, consider these tips to help get the potty training bandwagon back on track:
+Assuming there isn’t a medical reason that your toddler is regressing, consider these tips to help eliminate the potty training struggle:

 Make sure your toddler was really ready for potty training.
 It’s tempting to notice a few readiness signs and buy “big kid” undies and books.
 But if it turns out your toddler wasn’t truly ready, simply take a break and try again when she is – no big deal.
 Learn the signs here.

 Toddlers are very in tune with changes in their environment.
 Things like a new babysitter, the birth of a sibling, or an impending move can cause stress, which can cause potty training regression.
 Talk to your toddler about how you’ve noticed they’ve been having a few more accidents.
 Work together to find a solution that gives her ownership of the outcome.